-- Education – Bring dynamic resources into the classroom while enabling seamless communication and partnering among teachers, students and parents.
+- Education – Bring online resources into the classroom while enabling seamless communication and partnering among teachers, students and parents.

-- Health Care – Create shared services that reduce operating costs and provide patients with a broader spectrum of enhanced services, including remote diagnostics, administration, scheduling, and electronic patient records.
+- Health Care – Share networks and services that improve responsiveness, reduce operating costs, and provide patients with a broader spectrum of enhanced services, including remote diagnostics, administration, scheduling, and electronic patient records.

-- Public Safety & Emergency Response – Rapidly connecting response teams with vital information improves coordinated, timely reaction to accidents and disasters.
+- Public Safety & Emergency Response – Rapidly connect response teams with vital information to improve coordination, timely reaction to accidents and events.
 Citizens also benefit by gaining access to the information and tools they need to make decisions and seek support.

 - Citizen and Social Services – Online services improve service reach and quality, save valuable time and public money while improving overall efficiency through services like smart grid technology and platforms to communicate and collaborate.